 the aperture blog: web-only reviews, interviews, essays, and foundation news

-A look at the history of manipulated photography.
+Exploring the under-charted history of Latin American photography.

 Aperture, a not-for-profit foundation, connects the photo community and its audiences with the most inspiring work, the sharpest ideas, and with each other—in print, in person, and online.